 Our Leadership

-Judith R. Dotzman – Executive Director
+Judith R. Dotzman – President and CEO

-Judy holds a Master’s of Education in Recreation and Leisure Studies with an emphasis in Administration from Temple University and a Bachelor of Science from the Pennsylvania State University in Therapeutic Recreation.
-Judy has been supporting the growth and development of people with intellectual and developmental disabilities for almost thirty years and has been employed at SPIN since 1986.
-Within her 25 years at SPIN, Judy has dedicated herself to a career providing and ensuring quality, best practice services and supports.
+Judy launched her commitment to SPIN as a college intern over 40 years ago realizing her immediate connection to SPIN’s mission, culture and values.
+Judy began in the field in direct support as a Therapeutic Recreation Specialist.
+Her passion for innovative, inclusive community resource development and collaboration has been a hallmark.
+Judy holds a Master’s of Education from Temple University and a Bachelor of Science from the Pennsylvania State University.
+Judy has been supporting the growth and development of people with intellectual and developmental disabilities and autism since her employment at SPIN in1986.
+Judy has dedicated herself to a career providing ensuring and leading quality, best practice services and supports.

-Frank has his B.A. in Education from Lincoln University and a Masters in Education from Arcadia University.
+Frank_Brown_webFrank has his B.A. in Education from Lincoln University and a Masters in Education from Arcadia University.

 He has over 26 years of experience in the field of Intellectual Disabilities and 20 of those years are with SPIN.
 Frank’s career started in 1986 as a Direct Support Professional during his summer break from teaching.
 This experience helped to mold his professional career in the field of Intellectual Disabilities.